Five Ways to Cut Back on Unhealthy Snacks

 Step Five: Rediscover delicious fresh fruit.
 Companies that make candy have figured out ways to pack huge amounts of flavor into each bite.
-The taste quickly disappears, so you eat more to keep keep that flavor on your tongue.
+The taste quickly disappears, so you eat more to keep that flavor on your tongue.
 That leads to overeating and a craving for the very things that are worst for us.

 There are natural ways to get that taste, but you have to spend a little time exploring.
 You need to take a fresh look at the fruit you buy.
-A lot of the mass produced fruit has been bred to survive shipping long distances and looking good when mishandled.
+A lot of the mass-produced fruit has been bred to survive shipping long distances and looking good when mishandled.
 Unfortunately taste is often an afterthought to these industrial farmers.
 Many of the big names serve up food that's bland and disappointing.

 Start by looking for fruit that's in season, it's often better tasting.
 If you have a farmer's market, sample some of the choices there.
 You should also pick up at least one new piece of fruit each week when you go shopping.
 Write down the name and your thoughts when you try a bite.
-Over time you'll discover fruits that you truly enjoy, that leave you with a satisfied feeling once they're gone.
+Over time you'll discover fruits that you truly enjoy, that leaves you with a satisfied feeling once they're gone.